 The content of one small finite wave and the infinite ocean — is the one same water.

-Similarly, we can understand that the truth of all-knowledge, all-power — which is expressed as infinite names-forms around us — is Limitless Consciousness (Brahman).
+Similarly we can understand that the truth of all-knowledge, all-power — which is manifested as infinite names-forms — is Limitless Consciousness (Brahman).

 Both resolve into Brahman, because as we said — Ishvara is Brahman with maya.
 It's not like wave, ocean and water are three separate entities.

 As long as we think we are individuals, the vastness of the universe will dwarf us.